8.3.2 Start days for early claims

 Early claims - PP

-A person who becomes qualified for PP because of the birth of a child CANNOT make an early claim for any of those payments.
+A person who becomes qualified for PP because of the birth of a child CANNOT make an early claim for this payment.

 Explanation: Early lodgement of a claim where qualification depends on the birth of a child is undesirable because there is no satisfactory process for finalising such claims.

-Example: In making contact with an applicant to finalise a claim, Centrelink risks upsetting parents of children who were stillborn or who died shortly after birth.
+Example: In making contact with an applicant to finalise a claim, Services Australia risks upsetting parents of children who were stillborn or who died shortly after birth.